Making an insurance claim

 You can also pick up a claim form from Victoria International.

 An excess is the amount of the insurance claim that you have to pay.

 - $200 excess on all personal property claims

 - no excess on medical claims.

-For example: Your MP3 player is stolen and Studentsafe approves your claim.
-If the MP3 player costs $250 to replace, you’ll have to pay $100, and Studentsafe Inbound University insurance will pay the balance of $150.
+For example: Your $500 smartphone is stolen and Studentsafe approves your claim.
+You will have to pay $200, and Studentsafe Inbound University insurance will pay the balance of $300.